shockbytes/Dante/README.md

 - [ ] Add required Firebase Login (Google, Email, Anonymous)
     - [ ] General
         - [ ] Show login screen when unauthenticated user opens the app
-        - [ ] Handle empty mail addresses and usernames in MenuFragment
         - [ ] Logout moves user to login screen
         - [ ] Abstract BookId in BookEntity in order to easily switch from long to string keys
         - [ ] Tracking
+        - [ ] Allow anonymous users and mail users to set a username
+        - [x] Handle empty mail addresses and usernames in MenuFragment
     - [ ] Storage
         - [ ] Online storage switch
         - [ ] How to handle local data when switching accounts?
 Realm.name in config would work
     - [ ] Anonymous
         - [ ] Allow users to upgrade to full account (auth.currentUser!!.linkWithCredential(credential))
-        - [ ] Show notice when user selects anonymous account in login screen
+        - [x] Show notice when user selects anonymous account in login screen
         - [ ] Show notice that data will be wiped once logged out
     - [x] Mail
         - [x] Create Account with Mail vs Login with Mail